awsdocs/amazon-s3-userguide/doc_source/object-ownership-existing-bucket.md

 To apply an Object Ownership setting for an existing bucket, use the `put-bucket-ownership-controls` command with the `--ownership-controls` parameter\.
 Valid values for ownership are `BucketOwnerEnforced`, `BucketOwnerPreferred`, or `ObjectWriter`\.

-This example applies the bucket owner enforced setting for an existing bucket using the AWS CLI:
+This example applies the Bucket owner enforced setting for an existing bucket using the AWS CLI:

 ```
 aws s3api put-bucket-ownership-controls --bucket DOC-EXAMPLE-BUCKET --ownership-controls="Rules=[{ObjectOwnership=BucketOwnerEnforced}]"